An Overview of the German Language

 The History of German

 IGerman is a Germanic language and a member of the Indo-European language family.
 The recorded history of Germanic languages begins with their speakers’ first contact with the Romans, in the 1st-century BC.
 The following are the historical period of the German language.

 - Old High German (from AD 750) – A group of dialects was spoken until about 1100 in the highlands of southern Germany.
-During this period, there was no standard literary language,
+During this period, there was no standard literary language..

 - Middle High German (from 1150) – A standard language based on the Upper German dialects (Alemannic and Bavarian) in the southernmost part of the German speech area began to arise.

 - Early New High German (from 1350) – The translation of the Bible into Middle German by Martin Luther (1483-1546) was a major contribution to the final victory of this dialect as a common German language.
 East Middle German formed the basis of the modern standard language we know today.

 - New High German (from 1650) – Within the modern High German speech area, Middle and Upper German dialect groups are differentiated, the latter group including Austro-Bavarian, Alemannic (Swiss German), and High Franconian.

-5 German Language Facts:
+Interesting German Language Facts:

 There are German words which are not translatable, like Kummerspeck, Schnapsidee or Fingerspitzengefühl

 There are German words which have the same spelling with English words but with different pronunciation and meaning.
 Like Rat in German means advice, Gift is poison, bank for a bench, and a lot more.

 German has 3 noun genders.
 Masculine (der), feminine (die) and neuter (das).

 Learning how to speak the German language is like giving yourself a chance to visit Germany, Austria, Switzerland, Italy, Liechtenstein, Luxembourg and Belgium.
 It’s like opening up yourself and being able to communicate to about 100 million people who speak German.
 German and English share 60% of their vocabulary, that’s why it’s easy to learn German if you already know how to speak English.